enthought/pikos/docs/reference.rst

 =================

 Pikos is designed in layers.
-At the top layer we find the :class:`~pikos.monitor.Monitor` a decorator that acts as an the entry point for the `monitors`_ provided to wrap methods to be monitored.
+At the top layer we find the :class:`~pikos.monitor.Monitor` a decorator that acts as the entry point for the `monitors`_ provided by pikos.
 The next layer is the various monitors that are responsible to collect information (e.g. memory) during the execution of the decorated function.
 The retrieved information is recorded through the `recorders`_ and controlled with the `filters`_.

 Monitor Decorator
 -----------------